saldel/Raspberry-Pi-Translation-Guide/README.md

 Most of the time, we will be translating our learning resources available on the [Raspberry Pi projects](https://projects.raspberrypi.org) website so we focus on these here.
 We will occasionally have other translation tasks, such as translation of subtitles for our teacher training videos - you will receive instructions for these if the need arises.

 Many of our learning resources focus on teaching programming with Scratch, Python, HTML/CSS and JavaScript.
-Please watch or read the following tutorials to understand how code should be translated:
+Please read the following tutorials for some tips on translating code:

 *	[Translating Python](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Technologies/Translating%20Python.md)
 * [Translating Scratch](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Technologies/Translating%20Scratch.md)